This is the forty-first in a series of reviews of the best dive resort locations around the world. In this post, the focus is the Azores.

 Dom João de Castro Bank, between the islands of Terceira and San Miguel, underwater volcano with one crater peaking at 15 meters (50 feet), other peaks at 40-50 meters (130-165 feet), descends to 1,000 meters , rocky walls, vents, pelagics including mobulas, mantas, huge wahoo, schools of tuna and barracuda, turtles, great visibility, strong current possible, advanced level

-Baía de Entre Montes, Faial, from Horta, to 20 meters (68 feet), rocky descent to sandy bottom, hermit crabs, moray eels, crabs, flounders, razorfish and stingrays, all levels
+Baía de Entre Montes, Faial, from Horta, to 20 meters (68 feet), rocky descent to a sandy bottom, hermit crabs, moray eels, crabs, flounders, razorfish and stingrays, all levels

 Formigas Islets and Dollabarat Bank, 32 kilometers (20 miles) from Santa Maria, 5-30 meters (15-100 feet), 2 pinnacles, mantas, mobulas, barracuda, big-eye tunas, turtles, hammerhead sharks, excellent visibility, strong current possible, advanced level